testcontainers/testcontainers-go/docs/modules/postgres.md

 If you would like to use SSL with the container you can use the `WithSSLSettings`.
 This function accepts a `SSLSettings` which has the required secret material, namely the ca-certificate, server certificate and key.
 The container will copy this material to `/tmp/data/ca_cert.pem`, `tmp/data/server.cert` and `/tmp/data/server.key`

+This function will inject a custom postgres configuration file that enables SSL and correctly sets the paths on the key material.

- If you use this function you must also provide a custom conf via `WithConfigFile`.
+If you use this function in conjuction with `WithConfigFile` your custom conf must set the require ssl fields.
 The configuration must correctly align the key material provided via `SSLSettings` with the server configuration, namely the paths.
 Your configuration will need to contain the following
  ```
  ssl = on
 ssl_ca_file = '/tmp/data/ca_cert.pem'